PumpedSardines/Tajpi/README.md

 ## How to use
 Tajpi will appear as an icon in the menu bar.
 If you click on it, you'll be greeted with a settings interface.

+### Modes
+There exists two modes for entering Esperanto letters.
+Both can be enabled at the same time.

-To type an esperanto letter press and hold the option key as you press down either c g h j s u and they will transform into ĉ ĝ ĥ ĵ ŝ ŭ
+**Mode 1**: To type an esperanto letter press and hold the option key as you press down either c g h j s u and they will transform into ĉ ĝ ĥ ĵ ŝ ŭ.

+**Mode 2**: Tajpi will keep track of the letters you press and when it sees the combination sh or sx it will automatically transform it into the corresponding esperanto letter.
+This is especially useful for people who are already used to typing Esperanto words with x or h.
 ## Possible problems
 Tajpi won't work without enabled accessability permissions.
 Double check that permissions are set.
 If you've downloaded a new version, you might need to remove tajpi from the list and add it again by pressing the "-" sign at the bottom left of the ui.